jrbrayjr2006/security-sample/README.md

 ## Backend Service
 The backend application service is built on Spring Boot.
+Secure RESTful services will include authentication, authorization, and encryption components..

+- Only authenticated entities can access the service
+- Only authorized entities can invoke specific operations of the service.
+- Sensitive data is neither stored nor transmitted in the clear.
+All sensitive data is encrypted in data storage and while being transmitted.

+### Details

+#### Configuration
+The configuration class `ServiceSecurityCoinfiguration` is setup to allow anonymous access to the following endpoints:

+- `/login`
+- `/actuator`

+The `/store` endpoint is secured and cannot be accessed by an unauthenticated user.

 ## Frontend UI
 The frontend application UI is a built on ReactJS.